ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

     :scale: 100%
     :align: center

+Now the price of the bond is 72.61.

-If a bond's coupon rate is
+These three example demonstrate that if a bond's coupon rate is

-    - less than its YTM, then the bond is selling at a *discount*.
+    - less than its YTM, then the bond is sells below its par value.
+In this case, we say the bond sells at a *discount*.

-    - more than its YTM, then the bond is selling at a *premium*.
+    - more than its YTM, then the bond sells above its par value.
+In this case, we say the bond sells at a *premium*.

-    - equal to its YTM, then the bond is selling at *par*.
+    - equal to its YTM, then the bond sells at *par*.

 One Type of Risk:  Interest Rate Risk
 -------------------------------------